sammi-njine/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 8 sets permissions for owner and group to --- and grants other users full permissions Script 9 sets mode of a file to rwxr-x-wx
-Script 10 sets mode of a file to what are the current permissions for another file
+Script 10 sets mode of a file to what are the current permissions for another file Script 11 adds execute permissions to all subdirectories of the current directory for the owner, the group owner and all other users without changing regular files